Gerald Chapman, Prohibition’s celebrated “Gentleman Bandit,” might have escaped the gallows if he hadn’t gone on a crime spree in Connecticut.

-While in prison, Gerald Chapman found a mentor who taught him that acting respectable and dressing well diverted suspicion from criminal activity.
-Before he pulled off the biggest armed robbery in history, Chapman dressed well, lived in New York’s posh Gramercy Park neighborhood, frequented expensive nightclubs and adopted a British accent.
+While in prison, Gerald Chapman found a mentor who taught him that dapper dress and good manners diverted suspicion from criminal activity.
+Before he pulled off the biggest armed robbery in history, Chapman dressed well, lived in New York’s posh Gramercy Park neighborhood and frequented expensive nightclubs.
+He even affected a British accent.

-Newspapers nicknamed him the 'Count of Gramercy Park' and the 'Gentleman Bandit.'
-He was the first celebrity gangster, the first criminal the press dubbed ‘Public Enemy No. 1.’
+Newspapers nicknamed him the “Count of Gramercy Park” and the “Gentleman Bandit.”
+He was the first celebrity gangster and the first criminal the press dubbed “Public Enemy No. 1.”

 Police arrested him for the first time at the age of 14, and he spent most of his young adulthood in Sing Sing.
-He met his mentor, George ‘Dutch’ Anderson, after prison officials transferred him to Auburn Prison.
+He met his mentor, George “Dutch’” Anderson, after his transfer to Auburn Prison.

 Anderson’s real name was Ivan Dahl von Teler.
-He had been born into a wealthy Danish family and attended Heidelberg and Uppsala universities.
-Then he dropped out of college in Wisconsin to take up crime.
+Born into a wealthy Danish family, he attended Heidelberg and Uppsala universities.
+Then he dropped out of the University of Wisconsin to take up crime.
 Anderson saw in the younger Gerald Chapman someone who had enough smarts and daring to commit big-time heists.

-When the two men were out on parole in 1919 they formed a gang with Charles Loerber, a getaway driver who posed as their chauffeur while they plotted their crimes.
+When the two men were out on parole in 1919 they formed a gang with Charles Loerber, a getaway driver.
+He posed as their chauffeur while they plotted their crimes.
 Chapman pretended to be an oil baron, and Anderson his business partner.
-The gang quickly seized the opportunities presented by Prohibition and began bootlegging in the Midwest, arranging confidence scams on the side.
+The gang quickly seized the opportunities presented by Prohibition and began bootlegging in the Midwest.
+They also arranged confidence scams on the side.

 In 1921 they branched out into armed robbery.
 They plotted the route of a U.S. mail truck that ran regularly along a street in New York’s Tribeca neighborhood.
 On Oct.
-24, they blocked the mail truck with two cars, assaulted the driver and made off with $2.4 million in cash, bonds and jewelry – the biggest heist in U.S. history.
+24, they blocked the mail truck with two cars and assaulted the driver.
+Chapman and his gang made off with $2.4 million in cash, bonds and jewelry – the biggest heist in U.S. history.

 They should have lain low, but instead they committed a string of robberies in upstate New York.
 But robbing the post office is a federal crime, and federal investigators soon hunted them down.